-- 1. Gather accurate and essential information about their patients. - 2.
-Perform a thorough and competent patient assessment, and demonstrate the ability to make appropriate decisions about the treatment choices including the need for surgery independently. - 3.
-Make informed decisions about diagnostic and therapeutic interventions based on current scientific evidence, patient information and preferences, and clinical judgment. - 4.
-Develop and carry out outpatient management plans. - 5.
-Counsel and educate patients and their families using effective communication skills and caring and respectful behaviors. - 6.
-Articulate the rationale for approaches, decisions, and judgments to patients and their families as well as other healthcare providers. - 7.
-Competently perform all medical management and invasive procedures considered essential in the field of colon and rectal surgery, including abdominopelvic and anorectal operative procedures, diagnostic and therapeutic colonoscopy, anorectal ultrasound, and anorectal physiology testing and its interpretation.
+- 1. Perform a thorough and competent patient assessment. - 2.
+Make-decisions about diagnostic and therapeutic interventions based on current scientific evidence, patient information and preferences, and clinical judgment. - 3.
+Develop and carry out outpatient management plans. - 4.
+Counsel and educate patients and their families using effective communication skills in a caring and inclusive manner. - 5.
+Articulate the rationale for approaches, decisions, and judgments to patients and their families as well as other healthcare providers. - 6.
+Competently perform all medical management and invasive procedures considered essential in the field of colon and rectal surgery, including abdominopelvic and anorectal operative procedures, diagnostic and therapeutic colonoscopy, anorectal ultrasound, and anorectal physiology testing and its interpretation. - Demonstrate competence in the application of clinical and basic science knowledge to make sound pre-operative and intra-operative decisions and to cope with unexpected findings or developments in the operating room independently. - 8.
+In conjunction with the program and faculty, actively participate in patient safety systems and contribute to a culture of safety.

-- 8. Demonstrate competence in the application of clinical and basic science knowledge to make sound pre-operative and intra-operative decisions and to cope with unexpected findings or developments in the operating room independently. - 9.
-In conjunction with the program and faculty, actively participate in patient safety systems and contribute to a culture of safety - 10.
-Provide safe and competent perioperative care, including the timely recognition of surgical complications. - 11.
-Demonstrate competence in the application of knowledge to provide sound solutions in the management of unexpected surgical complications. - 12.
-Know their role and responsibilities and how to report patient safety events including adverse events, and close calls (near misses) through the appropriate preferred system (Culture of Safety). - 13.
-Work effectively with healthcare professionals from a broad spectrum of other disciplines to provide patient-focused safe, interprofessional team-based care. - 14.
-Provide healthcare services aimed at preventing health problems and maintaining health. - 15.
+- 9. Provide safe and competent perioperative care, including the timely recognition of surgical complications. - 10.
+Demonstrate competence in the application of knowledge to provide sound solutions in the management of unexpected surgical complications. - 11.
+Know their role and responsibilities and how to report patient safety events including adverse events, and close calls (near misses) through the appropriate preferred system (Culture of Safety). - 12.
+Work effectively with healthcare professionals from a broad spectrum of other disciplines to provide patient-focused safe, interprofessional team-based care. - 13.
+Provide healthcare services aimed at preventing health problems and maintaining health. - 14.
 Understand the circumstances that supervision of a trainee is needed for safe patient care.
 Both direct (attending physician present) or indirect (attending physician immediately available) are acceptable and should be available to the resident.
 Progressive authority and responsibility with conditional independence are strongly encouraged.
 (Culture of Safety).